-However, guidance issued by the FCA states that NFTs should be considered on a case-by-case basis.
-In considering whether AML requirements may apply, an analysis should be undertaken that looks at the manner in which an NFT is sold or marketed and how it is used as a form of value.
+However, firms which conduct certain activities within the scope of the Regulations and which involve cryptoassets will be required to register with the FCA and comply with the Regulations.
+Guidance issued by the FCA states that NFTs should be considered on a case-by-case basis.
+In considering whether AML requirements may apply, an analysis should be undertaken that looks at the manner in which an NFT is sold or marketed, and how it is used as a form of value.
 These factors will determine whether or not the NFT falls outside of the AML regulatory regime.